On Black Hole Echoes

-\begin{flushright} December 2019 \\ \end{flushright} We consider gravitational wave echoes from black hole merger ringdowns which may arise from local Lorentz symmetry violations that modify graviton dispersion relations.
+\begin{flushright} December 2019 \\ \end{flushright} We consider a very simple model for gravitational wave echoes from black hole merger ringdowns which may arise from local Lorentz symmetry violations that modify graviton dispersion relations.
 If the corrections are sufficiently soft so they do not remove the horizon, the reflection of the infalling waves which trigger the echoes is very weak.
-As an example, we look at the dispersion relation corrected by roton-like operators depending only on spatial momenta, in Gullstrand-Painlev\'e coordinates.
+As an example, we look at the dispersion relation of a test scalar field corrected by roton-like operators depending only on spatial momenta, in Gullstrand-Painlev\'e coordinates.
 The near-horizon regions of a black hole do become reflective, but only very weakly.
 The resulting ``bounces" of infalling waves can yield repetitive gravity wave emissions but their power is very small.
 This implies that to see any echoes from black holes we really need an egregious departure from either standard GR or effective field theory, or both.
+One possibility to realize such strong echoes is the recently proposed classical firewalls which replace black hole horizons with material shells surrounding timelike singularities.

+After much expectation and some trepidation, gravitational waves from black holes have been detected \cite{LIGO} ushering an era of gravity wave astronomy.
+The idea is that gravity waves may become a versatile tool to study gravitating structures in the universe; specifically they can be a tool to understand more closely the structure of their sources.
+Since black holes are presumed to be among the sources of gravity waves, this gives us a chance to learn more about black holes by studying gravity waves emitted by them.
+Even very basic questions about black holes are interesting since now they might be able to be subjected to an experimental test.
 Black holes in standard General Relativity (GR) are perfect absorbers.
 If a wave is aimed at a black hole, it will be absorbed, with the cross section given by the black hole horizon area \cite{gibbons}.
 In a way, as a wave approaches the near-horizon region, the universality of the horizon geometry suppresses the reflection of the wave, and instead provides it with an infinitely deep crevasse to slide down.
 In perturbation theory, this is seen by the fact that the general-relativistic nonlinearities modify the usual Newtonian centrifugal barrier surrounding a gravitating mass and turn it into an infinitely deep potential well.
-In tortoise coordinates, which stretch out the near-horizon region, the second order wave equation degenerates to a first order one, with infalling waves being a unique regular mode near the horizon.
+In coordinates which are analytic across the horizon, this means that the propagating modes for each helicity are focused by gravity very strongly, with only infalling waves being a regular mode near the horizon.
+Technically, the would-be outgoing modes would have unbounded backreaction on the geometry close to the horizon, and hence having a horizon means that such modes cannot emanate from it.